sora1441/4443-5373-2D-Pygame-Laden/Assignments/A04/README.md

-## Project: Hello World with Json
+## Project: Json Player Info
 ### Name: Brent Laden
-#### Description: This program uses a json file to read in the viariable information and plugs it into the Hello World Program
+#### Description: This program pulls the information from a json file and loads it into a dictionary used by python to store data.
+The json file is selected by importing it at the beginning of the program.
+It then extracts the information and stores it.
+The information is then formatted and exported to a window for the user to read.